The answer is yes! Usually, some important UV sun rays do come through window glass.

 Normal glass blocks all of UVB but allows UVA to come through.

-Both of these rays are harmful.
+Both of these rays are harmful to skin.
 Remember:

 - UVB is considered the main sunburn ray.

 - It causes skin cancer and sun damage.

 - The SPF in a sunscreen tells you how well the product protects you from UVB.

 UVA skin damage

 - Is the UV ray in tanning beds.